ponoor/python-step-series/README.rst

 Installation
 ============

 There are multiple ways to install `python-step-series`.
-The easiest way is from PyPI:
+The easiest way is from PyPI (coming soon):

 .. code-block:: shell